Sep 15-Dec 05, 2014

 Time Commitment:9-12 hours per week.
 If you are unfamiliar with this field of study and/or method of delivery, you may require more time.

 Tuition and Fees

 NSTA Members are eligible to receive a 10% discount on tuition.
-The Program Fee includes a $100 materials fee for the course kit, which will be sent to you just before the course begins by Montana State University.
+The Program Fee includes an $80 materials fee for the course kit, which will be sent to you just before the course begins by Montana State University.